cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -Additional Zoom Levels
--RA Immersive Helis Mod (And all Air units have a sight) -Tech stealing by capturing a building with an Engineer (Allies vs Soviets)
+-RA Immersive Helis Mod (And all Air units have a sight) -Tech stealing by capturing a building with an Engineer (Allies vs Soviets) -Harvester have memory of latest harvest location, this is now editable by .ini file

+-AI knows how to use Thiefs and Spies.
+-AI knows how to use a MAD Tank.
+-AI knows how to use chronoshifting with a Chrono Tank.
+-AI knows how to use Naval stuff.
+-AI attacks interval uses different ways.
+(Hunt, Closest enemy, etc.)
+-AI Scatters all units on new attack launch to unlock stuck/blocked units.
+-AI Air units no longer just attack Refineries, it selects random between basedefence, factories, power, buildings, naval units or all threats.
+-AI understands importants of buildings & units a lot better and uses it during attack.
+-AI Engineers no longer walk in groups.
+They choose his own targets -AI Customizable limits for nr of AI buildings, tanks, etc.
-The AI handles his cash flow and building priorities/limits a lot smarter.
+-AI handles his cash flow and building priorities/limits a lot smarter.
-It doesn't wait for the player to let his base grow and/or tech up to the highest level.
+-AI doesn't wait for the player to let his base grow and/or tech up to the highest level.
+-AI's MCV goes to tiberium and deploys there for extra base, AI limitations for buildings, etc. will grow on each MCV deployment.
+-AI scans for human Naval objects, if he detects a Naval stuff, it will upscale his Naval and Air stuff.
+-AI lowers tank production if human goes naval and GroundWar is disabled.
+(Allies still build Chronotanks beacause they can Chronoshift)
+-AI Medics and Mechanics now only repairs friendly units.

-The AI monitors what you are doing and uses this on how to react while upgrading his base.
+-The AI monitors what you are doing and uses this on how to react while upgrading his base.
 More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this.
 Etc.
 It's totally dynamic. :-)

-It now also produces/uses the following:
-Demo truck, Chrono Tank, Kennel/Dog, MAD Tank, Flamethrower, Shock Troopers, Medic, Mechanic, Spy, Thief, Gap generator, repair bay and the Nuclear Missile Silo.
-And yes, Naval stuff works also.
-At a certain point, it creates an MCV and depoys it close to Tiberium to start a extra base.

 Note:
 The more Tiberium is available on the map, the harder it gets to beat this AI.